react-navigation/react-navigation.github.io/docs/stack-actions.md

 this.props.navigation.dispatch(resetAction);
 ```

-### Replace
+### replace

-The `Replace` action replaces the route at the given key with another route.
+The `replace` action replaces the route at the given key with another route.

 * `key` - _string_ - required - Key of the route to replace.
 * `newKey` - _string_ - Key to use for the replacement route.
 Generated automatically if not provided.